learn-co-curriculum/review-map-state-to-props-readme/README.md

 export default connect(vanilla)(App);
 ```

-Essentially, all we did was rename our `mapStateToProps()` function to
-__vanilla()__, and rename the argument `state` to `milkshake`.
-Refresh the app,
-click the button, and notice that no functionality changes: the vanilla function
-now is hit every time there is a change in state, and milkshake now represents
+Refresh the app, click the button, and notice that no functionality changes: the vanilla function now is hit every time there is a change in state, and milkshake
-our store's state.
-So in other words, whatever function we pass to the
+now represents our store's state.
+So in other words, whatever function we pass
-`connect()` function will be called each time the state changes, and the first
+to the `connect()` function will be called each time the state changes, and the
-argument to that function, whatever its name, will be the state of the store.
+first argument to that function, whatever its name, will be the state of the
+store.

 We can even shorten `mapStateToProps()` down to an anonymous arrow function and
 pass it directly into `connect()`: